Hemorrhagic ovarian cyst

 Treatment and prognosis

-Most haemorrhagic cysts resolve completely within two menstrual cycles (8 weeks).
+Most hemorrhagic cysts resolve completely within two menstrual cycles (8 weeks).

-Cysts with a typical appearance of a haemorrhagic cyst should lead to follow-up ultrasound or MRI imaging in 6-12 weeks if:
+Cysts with a typical appearance of a hemorrhagic cyst should lead to follow-up ultrasound or MRI imaging in 6-12 weeks if:

 - the cyst is > 5 cm in diameter if the patient is pre-menopausal

-- any size of a haemorrhagic cyst if the patient is perimenopausal 2
+- any size of a hemorrhagic cyst if the patient is perimenopausal 2

 In the postmenopausal patient, surgical evaluation is warranted.

 A cystic structure that does not convincingly satisfy the criteria for a benign cyst cannot be considered a cyst and should be evaluated with a short interval follow-up ultrasound or MRI

 Differential considerations on ultrasound include:

-cystic ovarian neoplasm: the most helpful feature in distinguishing ovarian neoplasms from haemorrhagic cysts are
+cystic ovarian neoplasm: the most helpful feature in distinguishing ovarian neoplasms from hemorrhagic cysts are

 - papillary projections

 - nodular septa

-- colour Doppler flow in the cystic structure
+- color Doppler flow in the cystic structure

 - typically contains uniform low-level internal echoes with a hypervascular wall on Doppler ultrasound